nielse63/stonksjs/README.md

 ## Features

 - Custom screeners from finviz, msn, and finscreener
-- Detailed ticket fundamentals
+- Detailed ticker fundamentals
-- Robinhood collection symbols
+- Module and CommonJS compatible
-- And more features planned
+- Light-weight - few to no dependencies

 ### Goals